partisiablockchain/pbc-ledger-embedded-app/documentation/PBC_TRANSACTION.md

 | `03` | #BLOCKCHAIN_ADDRESS_CONTRACT_ZK | Zero knowledge contracts are the more complicated contracts that are similar to public contracts, but have confidential state as well.  |
 | `04` | #BLOCKCHAIN_ADDRESS_CONTRACT_GOVERNANCE | Governance contracts are a special type of system contract that is deemed necessary for the system to run and therefore are (mostly) free to interact with.  |

-Examples of governance and system contracts can be found in the [Partisia Blockchain Goverance Contracts Overview](https://partisiablockchain.gitlab.io/documentation/pbc-fundamentals/governance-system-smart-contracts-overview.html).
+Examples of governance and system contracts can be found in the [Partisia Blockchain Governance Contracts Overview](https://partisiablockchain.gitlab.io/documentation/pbc-fundamentals/governance-system-smart-contracts-overview.html).

 ### Transaction